MohammadAnsariShiri/SCQA-BiOBERT-BiGRU/README.md

 This project implements a multi-task learning framework for medical question answering, designed to simultaneously perform **Subject Classification** and **Answer Prediction**.

-[cite_start]Our final proposed architecture, `SCQA-BioBERT-BiGRU`, is a hybrid model that leverages the domain-specific understanding of **BioBERT** [cite: 1605-1607] [cite_start]and the sequential modeling capabilities of a **BiGRU** layer [cite: 1149-1150].
+Our final proposed architecture, `SCQA-BioBERT-BiGRU`, is a hybrid model that leverages the domain-specific understanding of **BioBERT** [cite: 1605-1607] [cite_start]and the sequential modeling capabilities of a **BiGRU** layer.
 The model is enhanced with an attention mechanism to aggregate sequential features and Focal Loss to address class imbalance.

 ## 🏆 Key Findings: Ablation Study

 A core component of our research was a comprehensive 4-model ablation study to determine the optimal architecture.
 We compared four distinct configurations on the MedMCQA dataset using a fixed random seed (`seed=42`) for full reproducibility.

-[cite_start]Our findings (presented in **Table 2** of the paper [cite: 1687-1688]) confirm our central hypothesis: the hybrid **`BioBERT + BiGRU`** architecture provides the optimal performance on *both* tasks.
+[cite_start]Our findings (presented in **Table 2** of the paper) confirm our central hypothesis: the hybrid **`BioBERT + BiGRU`** architecture provides the optimal performance on *both* tasks.
 Further complexity, such as additional semantic features (e.g., negation detection) or alternative recurrent layers (e.g., BRT), was found to hinder performance.

 **Final Ablation Study Results (Test Set):**